pinbo/getprimer/README.md

 ```
 getprimer.py
 	-i <sequence.fa> : a fasta file with all sequences.
-	-p <GetPrimer path> : the folder of the present scripts for getprimer.py to locate muscle and primer3_core
 	-s <product min size> : default now is 50.
 Modify the script to change the default value.
 	-l <product max size> : default now is 150.
 	-g <seqID1,seqID2> : target sequences, the sequence IDs in the fasta file which you want the primers to amplify.